 This is a newspaper.
 And you can see from the logo that medical aid is really what they're advertising with those angel wings.
 And it's for Soviet Russia.
 But the headline itself is very telling.
 It says, "Jews from the World, Take Revenge."

 So people know if they're reading anything from the JPFO or its affiliated organizations, such as the Council for Soviet Relief, the Russia Relief-- War Relief-- they have a fairly good idea of what is happening in Europe, whether it's in conquered Poland or the Western part of the USSR or in Lithuania, in terms of Nazi actions, as well as some local actions against Jews.
 This is not a hidden piece of knowledge at that point, as we see.

 By the end of December '42, it's extremely explicit, and there are rallies at Madison Square Garden and Carnegie Hall against the Nazi genocide.
 And we have the JPFO joining, eventually, the American Jewish Conference as part of an umbrella organization for a Jewish unity front, ostensibly, during World War II in which there is backing for the US presence in the war.
 There is some backing-- it's harder for a second front-- but there's certainly backing for the Soviet Union as an ally.

 Here, we have Albert Einstein.
-We have the Jewish Anti-Fascist Committee from the [?
-Hulls ?] and Fefer visit in 1943 to the United States.
+We have the Jewish Anti-Fascist Committee from Mikhoels and Fefer's visit in 1943 to the United States.
 And we have, again, a little bit of material on the Jewish Conference.